cornell-netlab/pifo-trees-artifact/README.md

 1. Run `dune test` to run the tests.
 You should see some pretty-printed treee topologies.
 2. Run `python3 pcaps/plot.py` to generate the basic visualizations.
 3. Run `python3 pcaps/plot.py --ext` to generate the visualizations for the extension.
 4. If you see a number of PNG files in the home directory, you have successfully kicked the tires!
-See below for a detailed explanation of what you are seeing.
+The rest of this document explains what you have just done and how to extend it.

 ## Step-by-Step Instructions